dlorpen/tenv/README.md

 Run `tenv` in your project root directory to copy the latest setup into a `.tenv` file.

 Next time you want to load the same configuration, run `tmux` and run `tenv` in your project root dir.
+Then hit `prefix Ctrl r` to reload the tmux config using tmux-resurrect.